morizotter/SwiftyDrop/README.md

 - .Error

 **Blurs** are also enum:
-- Light
+- .Light
-- ExtraLight
+- .ExtraLight
-- Dark
+- .Dark

 ##Contributing